-- What is the egg freezing process?
+What is the egg freezing process at IVFAustralia?

-The stimulation medications are self-administered by a daily injection using a pen device with a small needle.
-Patients are taught how to do this in an instructive introductory consultation.
-The injections make the woman feel a little bloated but there are no frequent significant side effects and she can carry out all normal activities throughout the period of stimulation.
+Our specialists will hold a personalised instructive introductory consultation with you to teach you how to do this.
+Please note that the injections may make you feel a little bloated but there are no frequent significant side effects, allowing you to carry out all your normal activities throughout the period of stimulation.

-- Egg freezing success rates
+Egg freezing success rates

-- for a woman aged 35 or under, one stimulated cycle would result in the collection of 10 – 12 eggs of which 7 – 9 would be suitable for vitrification and storage
+- for a woman aged 35 or under, one stimulated cycle would result in the collection of 10 – 13 eggs of which 7 – 10 would be suitable for vitrification and storage

 - Approximately 80-90% of eggs would survive warming in the future